obleey/facerecognitionapp/README.md

 ## If I had more time I would change this
 - Write all tests using Jest
-- Since I realized that more and more projects don't use Redux anymore, i would implement GraphQL or
-react-query for data managment.
+- I would implement GraphQL or react-query for data managment.

 ## Available Scripts
 First of all clone or fork this repo and install all the needed dependencies using `npm` or `yarn`